Feng Shui Basics

 Think care before symbolism

 A money corner does not need a shopping haul, but a few kinds of pieces are easy to use well.
-The best picks usually add light, life, or a stronger feeling of care.
+Strong picks add light, life, or a stronger feeling of care.
 If a product would look random anywhere else in the room, it is probably not helping.
+That rule keeps the corner from tipping into cluttered cure-shopping.

 Simple product directions that still feel like decor